dhellmann/pymotw-3/source/asyncio/control.rst

 It is often useful to divide one operation into many parts and execute them separately.
 For example, downloading several remote resources or querying remote APIs.
-In situations where the order of execution doesn't matter, and there may be an arbitrary number of operations, :func:`wait` can be used to pause one coroutine until the other background operations complete.
+In situations where the order of execution doesn't matter, and where there may be an arbitrary number of operations, :func:`wait` can be used to pause one coroutine until the other background operations complete.

 .. include:: asyncio_wait.py
    :literal: